Dog and Cat Teeth Cleaning in Bayonne, Hoboken and Jersey City

 - Brownish yellow tartar buildup along gum line

-During the dental evaluation we will examine your pet’s teeth and gums to confirm that a dental cleaning is necessary.
+During the dental evaluation we will examine your pet’s teeth and gums to confirm that a dog or cat teeth cleaning is necessary.
 Our veterinarians will show you what your pet needs and will walk you through what will happen before, during and after the procedure.
 The veterinarian will also provide a comprehensive dental treatment plan and cost estimate and will discuss it with you it line by line so you are thoroughly informed.
-During our dental promotion this dental evaluation is complimentary, however, please note that it does not include examinations for other issues, for example skin conditions or other non-oral health related issues.

-During your pet’s dental cleaning appointment, we will conduct a more thorough examination under general anesthesia and will clean and polish the teeth.
+During your dog or cat’s teeth cleaning appointment, we will conduct a more thorough examination under general anesthesia and will clean and polish the teeth.
 We use hand and ultrasonic scalers to remove tartar and plaque which cause periodontal disease.
 It is especially important to clean below the gumline since tartar growth there is the primary cause of advanced periodontal disease.
 Polishing the teeth after the cleaning removes microscopic scratches and slows down future plaque accumulation.

 We will check every tooth above and below the gumline for periodontal disease and our veterinarian and technician will record any abnormality in your pet’s medical record.
 We will also use a periodontal probe to check for bleeding gums, accumulation of food in pockets and for tooth decay.
 During the procedure we may find additional issues such as cavities and advanced periodontal disease, and there is a possibility that some teeth may need to be extracted.
 If there is additional treatment required, we will contact you to discuss it prior to carrying out additional treatment.
 Our findings may necessitate a follow-up visit.